Mariam Kayode

 Mariam Kayode is a Nigerian actress who came into the limelight with the film Children of Mud.
 She has featured in movies including The Coffin Salesman, City of Bastards, and Bayi among others.

 Early life and education

 She was born in Oyo State on 1 June 2007.
 Mariam was schooled at Kingsfield College, Ijede campus.

 Career

-The young actress started acting right from a tender age and the films Children of Mud and The Coffin Salesman made her popular.
+The young actress started acting as a child and the films Children of Mud and The Coffin Salesman made her popular.